zilliztech/zdoc/docs/tutorials/faqs/faq-pipelines.md

         Hosted by Voyage AI.
 This model is optimized for programming code, providing outstanding quality for retrieval code blocks.

+    - voyageai/voyage-large-2

+        Hosted by Voyage AI.
+This is the most powerful generalist embedding model from Voyage AI.
+It supports 16k context length (4x that of voyage-2) and excels on various types of text including technical and long-context documents.

     - openai/text-embedding-3-small

         Hosted by OpenAI.
 This highly efficient embedding model has stronger performance over its predecessor text-embedding-ada-002 and balances inference cost and quality.